Sliots/scoop-bucket/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add scoop-bucket https://github.com/Sliots/scoop-bucket`.
+To add this bucket, run `scoop bucket add Sliots-scoop-bucket https://github.com/Sliots/scoop-bucket`.
 To install, do `scoop install <manifest>`.

 | manifest | Link / Desc |